Archive for October, 2009

 teaching the revolution

 It’s a little weird to read this as one who’s not that far removed from student activism days.
 Except now I have a normal job…I’m like, the man! (or the wo-man. or something of the sort.)
 Anyway, a great article.
-Also funny to read because I think quite a few of us would be delighted if students took over a building (in a safe, responsible fashion) or held a protest at Miami.
-I’ll bring the pizza.
+Also funny to read because I think quite a few of us would be delighted… Continue reading teaching the revolution

 charles isherwood on purses

-Ms. Ephron’s antipathy to the purse stems from her habitual inability to keep hers properly organized and hygienic.
+(full review here) Ms. Ephron’s antipathy to the purse stems from her habitual inability to keep hers properly organized and hygienic.
 In the chaos of its interior she sees a symbol of herself, as in a dark mirror smudged with old lipstick and smelling of spilled perfume.
-But while laughing with no small sense of relief at Ms. Ephron’s identification with her bedraggled accessory, I realized that I do possess a small, disorganized receptacle filled with useless detritus, one that could be said to reflect my inadequacies as a person.
-It’s my apartment.
+But while laughing with no small sense of… Continue reading charles isherwood on purses

 don’t expect anything too deep, but